cmpbj/cmpbj/README.md

 Hi, I’m Carlos Magno, and I’m thrilled to have you here!

-I am a Team Leader Analytics Engineer with a strong background in data analysis, modeling, and transformation.
+I am a Analytics Tech Lead with a strong background in data analysis, modeling, and transformation.
 My professional journey has given me a comprehensive understanding of the data lifecycle.

 Currently, I leverage the Modern Data Stack to design and implement solutions that deliver actionable insights and drive business success.